Travel in Iceland remains normal. See details on the latest eruption

 Many of the best snorkeling sites in Iceland are freshwater.
 This usually means that swimmers will encounter nothing stronger than a stream or river current, as their snorkeling area is relatively sheltered from the might of the ocean.

-Yes, there are more extreme Arctic adventures in Iceland, some even involving water and rivers (river rafting and climbing inside a volcano for instance), but, once you can swim independently, snorkeling is easy, even meditative.
+Yes, there are more extreme arctic adventures in Iceland, some even involving water and rivers (river rafting and climbing inside a volcano for instance), but, once you can swim independently, snorkeling is easy, even meditative.

 4. IT’S THE ONLY PLACE WHERE YOU CAN SWIM BETWEEN 2 TECTONIC PLATES